system76/docs/_articles/customize-gnome.md

 ---

 The GNOME desktop environment is highly customizable.
-With a few extensions, the desktop can look and feel like many other operating system's desktops.
+With a few extensions, the desktop can match a look and feel with what you may be more comfortable with.
 Launcher bars can be added, window lists can be used, and the overall look and feel of the desktop can be changed.

 To install a customization, simply head to [extensions.gnome.org](https://extensions.gnome.org) to install, remove, and configure currently installed customizations.
 A web browser plugin is needed to interact with the site, and it will prompt for installation if needed.
 Remember to refresh the page after the plugin is installed.